fixest: A fast and feature-rich framework for econometric estimations in R: Econometric estimations with fixest

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{fitstat}\NormalTok{(est2, }\FunctionTok{c}\NormalTok{(}\StringTok{"n"}\NormalTok{, }\StringTok{"r2"}\NormalTok{, }\StringTok{"ar2"}\NormalTok{, }\StringTok{"wald"}\NormalTok{))} \CommentTok{\#\textgreater{} Observations: 116} \CommentTok{\#\textgreater{} R2: 0.601553} \CommentTok{\#\textgreater{} Adj.
 R2: 0.57962} \CommentTok{\#\textgreater{} Wald (joint nullity): stat = 50.106, p = 3.697e{-}16, on 2 and 109 DoF, VCOV: IID.} \end{Highlighting} \end{Shaded}

-Pretty print method aside, \texttt{fitstat} returns a simple list and can be adjusted programmatically.
+\texttt{fitstat} returns an object of class \texttt{fixest\_fitstat} which has a dedicated print method for pretty printing, as illustrated above.
+Since this object is a list, each of the statistics can be easily accessed programmatically.
 We can also pass the desired fit arguments as a one-sided formula instead of a character vector.
 In the example below, we again compute the R2 and Wald test, but this time assign it to an object.
 This facilitates convenient post-computation access:

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{some\_stats }\OtherTok{=} \FunctionTok{fitstat}\NormalTok{(est2, }\SpecialCharTok{\textasciitilde{}}\NormalTok{r2 }\SpecialCharTok{+}\NormalTok{ wald)} \NormalTok{some\_stats}\SpecialCharTok{$}\NormalTok{r2} \CommentTok{\#\textgreater{} r2 } \CommentTok{\#\textgreater{} 0.6015532 } \NormalTok{some\_stats}\SpecialCharTok{$}\NormalTok{wald} \CommentTok{\#\textgreater{} $stat} \CommentTok{\#\textgreater{} [1] 50.10555} \CommentTok{\#\textgreater{} } \CommentTok{\#\textgreater{} $p} \CommentTok{\#\textgreater{} [1] 3.69724e{-}16} \CommentTok{\#\textgreater{} } \CommentTok{\#\textgreater{} $df1} \CommentTok{\#\textgreater{} [1] 2} \CommentTok{\#\textgreater{} } \CommentTok{\#\textgreater{} $df2} \CommentTok{\#\textgreater{} [1] 109} \CommentTok{\#\textgreater{} } \CommentTok{\#\textgreater{} $vcov} \CommentTok{\#\textgreater{} [1] "IID"} \CommentTok{\#\textgreater{} } \end{Highlighting} \end{Shaded}